Item

 Transcription (Omeka Classic)

-Yes, I give consent to be interviewed for the COVID-19 archive project
+Yes, I give consent to be interviewed for the COVID-19 Archive project.

 Can you please state the date and time?

-The date is September 21 2021.
-And the time is 12:34pm.
+The date is September 21st, 2021, and the time is 12:34pm.

-I am going to ask you some questions now.
+All right, I'm gonna ask you some questions now.
 So how did schooling change once you went online?

 In terms of habits and practices, how have you changed them during this time?

-When the state homeowners were first put in place, schooling became online.
-Masks were mandatory in essential stores that remained open.
-Most entertainment options like restaurants or movie theaters, things of that nature closed and mass were mandatory in stores you went in.
+Um, when the stay at home orders were first put in place, schooling became online, masks were mandatory in essential stores that remained open.
+Most entertainment options like, restaurants or movie theaters, things of that nature closed and masks were mandatory in stores you went in.
 But as for enforcement, nobody could really stop you from going outside or hanging out with friends and not wearing a mask.
 So not much government involvement was there other than for maybe public funded areas such as parks or beaches.
-I'm Ben and I'm interviewing Ludo for the COVID-19 archive project.
-Ludo, do you consent to be interviewed?

-I do consent to be interviewed for the COVID-19 archive project.
+I do consent to be interviewed for the COVID-19 Archive project.

 Please state the date and time.

-It is September 2021 and it is 12:39 pm.
+It is September 21st, 2021, and it is 12:39pm.

 Okay.
 First question, how did schooling change once you went online?

-All right, how have you changed your habits during since the start of the pandemic?
+All right.
+How have you changed your habits during, since the start of the pandemic?

 Okay.
 How has your perception of society changed since the start of the pandemic?